Community Vision Rejuvenates Chicago Recreation Area

 More Information: William W. Powers State Recreation Area

-Partners: Audubon Great Lakes, Calumet Ecological Park Association, Chicago Park District, Faith in Place, Field Museum, Fishin’ Buddies, Forest Preserves of Cook County, Fuller Park Community Development, Goldengate Homeowners Association, Illinois Coastal Management Program, National Park Service, The Lakota Group, The Nature Conservancy, Southeast Environmental Task Force, Southeast Sportsmen’s Club, The Nature Conservancy
+Partners: Audubon Great Lakes, Calumet Ecological Park Association, Chi-Cal Rivers Fund, Chicago Park District, Faith in Place, Field Museum, Fishin’ Buddies, Forest Preserves of Cook County, Fuller Park Community Development, Goldengate Homeowners Association, Illinois Coastal Management Program, Illinois Conservation Foundation, National Park Service, The Lakota Group, The Nature Conservancy, Southeast Environmental Task Force, Southeast Sportsmen’s ClubPRINT